 All member states are thus encouraged to take appropriate steps in ratifying and implementing the Charter.
 This would further strengthen the youth to play their inevitable roles in sustainable national and continental development.
 Member States are expected to have Youth Ministries which shall be strengthened to execute the legal and policy frameworks aimed at empowering the young people.

-1.2 THE YOUTH DECADE PLAN OF ACTION
+2. THE YOUTH DECADE PLAN OF ACTION

 The African Youth Decade Plan of Action (DPoA) 2009-2018 is a framework for multi-sectoral and multi-dimensional engagement of all stakeholders towards the achievement of the goals and objectives of the African Youth Charter.
 The DPoA also facilitates more coordinated and concerted actions towards accelerating youth empowerment and development.
-The plan of action provides a context that explains the background and reasons behind the declaration of a Decade for Youth by the African Union Assembly in January, 2009.
+The plan of action provides a context that explains the background and reasons behind the declaration of a Decade for Youth by the African Union Assembly in January 2009.
 This Plan intends to support the development of national and regional plans of action, while simultaneously providing a framework to allow coordinated activities at the continental level.

 The DPoA is intended for use by a broad spectrum of stakeholders including African Union Member States, development partners, the AU Commission and other AU organs.
 Having reached the middle of the decade, the Youth Division embarked on a mid-term review (MTR) so as to track the progress of implementation of the Plan of Action and recommend a set of priorities for the remaining five years of the DPoA in line with the post 2015 Agenda, Agenda 2063 and other instruments pertaining to Youth development .